OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 </figure>

 Last step is to pre define all geometries that you need.
 First we start to define our common points.
 Choose "Features -> create point" and specify a name (e.g. "com01"), a group (com) and set the count to 4.
 It is important that you choose "common" and "actual".
 Common means, that this geometry is used for to link the different stations with the bundle adjustment.
 As function we choose "BestFitPoint", so all observations for this feature will be bestfitted to one point, and fast point as measurement config.
+Alternative you can create and configure the features in the toolbar on the left side of the screen.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/05_create com point.png"><img src="/images/news/bundle/05_create com point.png"></a> </p>